AMPnet/ampnet-crowdfunding-frontend/lang-utils/README.md

 ## Export

 Languages are always exported from `<lang>.json` files to a single `.xlsx` file.
-Generated `.xlsx` file is meant to be sent to the translator for specific language.
+Generated `.xlsx` file is meant to be sent to a translator to translate it for a specific language.

 ### Commands